galaxyproject/training-material/topics/proteomics/tutorials/proteomiqon/tutorial.md

 # From raw data to mzml format
  <hands-on-title>Import the Dataset</hands-on-title>
  > 1. get your data:
- >> click to [download the data](https://git.nfdi4plants.org/caroott/RatioLFQ/-/blob/main/assays/DilutionSeries/dataset/20170519%20TM%20FScon3601/20170519%20TM%20FScon3601.wiff?ref_type=heads) >>and download the file and rename it to "sample.wiff"
+ click to [download the data](https://git.nfdi4plants.org/caroott/RatioLFQ/-/blob/main/assays/DilutionSeries/dataset/20170519%20TM%20FScon3601/20170519%20TM%20FScon3601.wiff?ref_type=heads) and download the file and rename it to "sample.wiff"
- > 2. convert your sample.wiff file to a .mzml file with  the MSConvert Tool which is aviable on [GALAXY](https://usegalaxy.eu/?tool_id=toolshed.g2.bx.psu.edu%2Frepos%2Fgalaxyp%2Fmsconvert%2Fmsconvert%2F3.0.26121.8&version=latest).
+ > 2. convert your sample.wiff file to a .mzml file with  the MSConvert Tool which is available on [GALAXY](https://usegalaxy.eu/?tool_id=toolshed.g2.bx.psu.edu%2Frepos%2Fgalaxyp%2Fmsconvert%2Fmsconvert%2F3.0.26121.8&version=latest).
- >>Selecet the .mzml as output format, and don't forget to add the PeakPicking Filter, which >>converts continuous profile spectra into centroided peaks with defined m/z values and >>intensities.
+ Selecet the .mzml as output format, and don't forget to add the PeakPicking Filter, which converts continuous profile spectra into centroided peaks with defined m/z values and  intensities.
 A detailled guide about how to use MSConvert on GALAXY you can find here [MSConvert Guide](https://galaxyproject.org/news/2019-03-24-msconvert/)

 # Convert mzML to mzLite

  The MzMLToMzLite Tool converts your mzml file to a mzlite file.
 Why?
 Because it is a SQLite based storage format.
 It holds the same spectra and metadata as the mzML, in a form that supports random access to single spectra.
-To use it go to GALAXY and upload you're .mzml file.
-You need a parameter file written in JSON.
-You can find a default version of the [MzMlToMzLiteParams.JSON file](https://github.com/CSBiology/ProteomIQon/blob/dev/src/ProteomIQon/defaultParams/mzMLToMzLiteParams.json).
-You don't need to modify anything.
-To understand the parameters in detail, you find a detailed [documentation](https://csbiology.github.io/ProteomIQon/tools/MzMLToMzLite.html).
+Using MSConvert, we now have an .mzml file, which we can use as input for the next tool.
+The MzMLToMzLite tool offers a range of optional parameters, you can find a default version of the [MzMlToMzLiteParams.JSON file](https://github.com/CSBiology/ProteomIQon/blob/dev/src/ProteomIQon/defaultParams/mzMLToMzLiteParams.json).
+To understand the parameters in detail, you find a detailed [documentation](https://csbiology.github.io/ProteomIQon/tools/MzMLToMzLite.html) here, but for our case we don't need to modify it.

 > <hands-on-title>Convert the mzML file to mzLite</hands-on-title>
 >
 > 1. Open **ProteomIQon MzMLToMzLite** in Galaxy.
-> 2. Select the tutorial `mzML` file as input.
+> 2. Select the `mzML` file as input.
-> 3. Use the tutorial parameter settings for mzML-to-mzLite conversion.
-> 4. Run the tool.
+> 3. Run the tool.
-> 5. Rename the output to `sample01.mzlite`.
+> 4. Rename the output to `sample.mzlite`.
 >
 {: .hands_on}

-> <question-title>Why keep the mzLite file?<question-title>
+> <question-title>Why keep the mzLite file?</question-title>
 >
 > Which later step in this tutorial needs access to the MS1 signal rather than only peptide identifications?
 >
->
 > > <solution-title></solution-title>
 > >
 > > The `PSM` reads the precursor masses to comprehend a peptidion candidate with the theoretical peptidion from the `PeptideDB database`.
 > > Another example is the `PSMBasedQuantification` needs the mzLite file because it extracts ion chromatograms from the MS1 data and fits chromatographic peaks for identified peptide ions.
-> >
 > {: .solution}
 {: .question}

 # creating a peptide database with PeptideDB
 If you are working with mass spectrometry data and wish to analyse the results from the mass spectrometer (the raw file), you will need a reference.
 A FASTA file is therefore almost always used.
 This FASTA file contains the amino acid sequences of the proteins expected to be present in your sample, which can be compared with the measured mass spectra.
-The FASTA file that you need can be found here [Chlamy Data for download](https://www.uniprot.org/proteomes/UP000006906).
+The FASTA file that you need can be found here [Chlamy data for download](https://www.uniprot.org/proteomes/UP000006906).
 It includes the whole Proteome of *Chlamydomonas reinhardtii*.
 To make proper use of this reference, we need to digest it with trypsin *in-silico*.
 This is where the PeptideDB Tool comes in.
 It gets your FASTA as input and stores the resulting peptides, with their masses and modifications, in a SQLite database.

 > <warning-title>The upstream default currently includes N15</warning-title>
 >
-> The current version of `peptideDBParams.json`, which you can find [Parameter File](https://github.com/CSBiology/ProteomIQon/blob/dev/src/ProteomIQon/defaultParams/peptideDBParams.json) currently contains `N15` in `IsotopicMod`.
-That is appropriate only when an N15-labelled search space is required. **For the label-free analysis in this tutorial, use an empty list `IsotopicMod: []`.**
+> The current version of `peptideDBParams.json`, which you can find [under this link](https://github.com/CSBiology/ProteomIQon/blob/dev/src/ProteomIQon/defaultParams/peptideDBParams.json) currently contains `N15` in `IsotopicMod`.
+That is appropriate only when an N15-labeled search space is required. **For the label-free analysis in this tutorial, use an empty list `IsotopicMod: []`.** You should also assign the `Name` field to the model organism currently in use.
+The default setting is `AraTest`, but as we are working with *C. reinhardtii*, this should be changed to `Chlamy` or `Chlamydomonas`
 >
 > Do not assume that a default parameter file is automatically correct for every experiment.
 Protease, modifications, missed cleavages, and isotope labels must match the underlying experimental design.
 {: .warning}